couling/WebDAV-Daemon/README.md

 # About

-webdavd is a WebDAV server designed to be a replace for SMBA providing access to a system's files without taking ownership of them.
+webdavd is a WebDAV server designed to be a replace for SAMBA providing access to a system's files without taking ownership of them.
 It aims to differ from most WebDAV servers on a number of points:

  - Users are authenticated through PAM and are *always* operating system users.
  - The webserver switches OS user to match the authenticated user before accessing any files.